digitalsurvival/vitality/README.md

 # Vitality
-The foundation of Digital Survival.
+Vitality is the cornerstone of Digital Survival's platform.

+More to come...